can allergies cause sinus headaches

 • Soreness near your upper teeth

-When treating a sinus headache, your doctor may offer antibiotics to treat an infection that’s causing a sinus headache.
+When treating a sinus infection, your doctor may offer antibiotics to treat a bacterial infection that’s causing a sinus headache.
 Antihistamines, pain relievers and decongestants might also help further reduce symptoms.
 A humidifier and saltwater nasal spray can be useful too.

 What is a migraine?